 Almost all of us have painted something at some point in our lives.
 Some struggle with getting the dried acrylic paint off the paintbrush and some with not dirtying that one bottle of white paint.
-But what this woman has done with ‘painting’ makes us look beyond the world of painting that we know.
-Moreover, in a country where parents themselves are more inclined to make their children, engineers and doctors, Krupa Shah naturally stands out.
+But what Krupa Shah has done with ‘painting’ makes us look beyond the world of painting that we know.
+So let’s get to know her first.
+Krupa Shah is a Mumbai based abstract artist, art aficionado, philanthropist, entrepreneur and a mentor.

 Krupa makes us wonder how much difference it makes, to just look at things up close.
 It is kind of like a butterfly effect if you look a bit closer.

 At the very beginning what helped her was the fact that her family was moderately liberal.
 Krupa always had the freedom to play around with colors, experiment with different surfaces and papers.
 She used to exhaust heaps of brushes and palette knives, and explore what she could witness, and what she couldn’t.
-She was able to give meaning to these paintings.
+Now let’s move on to talking about her actual art!

 Of course, like any other field, there is a lot of competition in the field of art itself.
 Krupa has a different take on this altogether.

 That is what makes any piece of work powerful.
-For Krupa, the viewer’s opinions, queries, judgments do hold a lot of importance and for this, she maintains a feedback book.’
+For Krupa, the viewer’s opinions, queries, judgments do hold a lot of importance to her and for this, she maintains a feedback book.

 It goes unsaid how meaningful colors are to an artist.
 While Krupa does love playing around with colors, she admits that she is attracted to all shades of yellow.
 Well, who can blame her!
-As she said, yellow signifies positivity, optimism, happiness, hope, and joy.
+As she said, yellow signifies positivity, optimism, happiness, hope and joy.
+(Also.
+Yellow, Coldplay.
+Yellow, Van Gogh.
+Comment below if you are a fan of yellow as well!)

 So what has she done so far and how is she doing so much?